Sant Pere de Rodes

 and regard the dove as the sacred animal of Aphrodite.

 We are reminded of the above love letter where Wolfram mentions the Tramuntana, which makes the love theme additional evidence that he visited the site.
-Some sculptures from the love temple could have been used for the monastery , but little evidence remains.
-The monastery has been sacked and pillaged for centuries, and anything of value has been removed by bandits, treasure hunters and soldiers with hammers and chisels.
+Some sculptures from the love temple could have been used for the monastery, but little evidence remains.
+The monastery has been sacked and pillaged for centuries, and anything of value has been removed by bandits, pirates, treasure hunters, and soldiers with hammers and chisels.
 Some fragments have been identified in museums around the world and collections in Catalonia.
-Only "Peter in the Ship" is still at the ruin, a relief with ancient carvings on the back, and two windows in the main tower with sculptures of a siren and a bearded man.
+There is "Peter in the Ship", a relief with carvings from Antiquity on the back, and two windows in the main tower with sculptures of a mermaid and a bearded man.
 Did Wolfram take them for Aphrodite and Aphroditos?
 The Corinthian theme and medieval foliage depicted on the capitals would explain why Ishtar-Aphrodite-Venus became a major theme in latter-day romance, from the vegetation cults to Venusberg variations.
-As said above, the Tramuntana opens the Chymical Wedding and in addition to the triangular "Tomb of Venus" where her son Cupid appears, there are "Three Temples" on the mountain top that form one of the many triangles this interesting tale features.
+As said above, the Tramuntana opens the Chymical Wedding and in addition to the triangular "Tomb of Venus" where her son Cupid appears in the tale, there are "Three Temples" on the mountain top that form one of the many triangles the tale features.
 If you understand German, here is an informative summary by the Anthroposophical Society!

 The wide-angle lens distorts the horizon and makes the ancient harbor Empúries at the end of the bay seem farther than it is.
-As this wasrecorded on a warm day shortly before sunset there is substantial haze in the West where Olot and the Pyrenees would be visible on clear days.
+As this wasrecorded on a warm day shortly before sunset there is substantial haze in the West where Olot and the Pyrenees are usually visible.

 The monastery was built when the relics cult was at its peak, when entire churches and cathedrals were built upon fragments of bones, and even foreskins.
 Its legend, however, is about Peter's entire skull and right arm, paired with a blood relic of Christ, which would be the most treasured relics of Christendom and far too holy for monks to simple make up!
 What they could have invented, which is also suggested by Pujades, is that the relics were not lost in 603 CE, but at an earlier time if we consider the Roman structure.
 If the chronicler changed merely the timing of the event, the relics could have been removed from Rome shortly before the Visigoths sacked the city in 410 CE.
 This way, the whole scenario would remain unchanged and the ship's voyage towards Hispania would make a lot more sense because Roman provinces were well-established and more secure than Rome at the time.
 What doesn't seem to fit in this version is that Peter's tomb would have remained empty for sixteen centuries!